Getting from Arlanda Airport to Stockholm city

 Arlanda Express

-If you’re in a rush and need to get from Stockholm Arlanda to the city centre as fast as possible, the speedy Arlanda Express trains are a good choice.
+If you’re in a rush and need to get from Arlanda Airport to the Stockholm as fast as possible, the speedy Arlanda Express trains are a good choice.

-They leave every 15 minutes or so from 4.50am to 1.05am (every 30 minutes between midnight and 1am) and will whizz you from the airport to Stockholm’s main train station in under 20 minutes.
+They leave every 12-15 minutes from 4.20am to 00.35am (every 30 minutes between midnight and 1am) and will whizz you from the airport to Stockholm’s Central station (Stockholm C) in under 20 minutes.

 Youth rates are good, though.
-Those aged 8–25 pay 150 SEK one-way, or 300 SEK return, though you’ll need to show proof of your age.
+Those aged 8–25 pay 160 SEK one-way, or 320 SEK return, though you’ll need to show proof of your age.
+Children travel for free with Adult and Pensioner ticket holders.
+Children aged 8-17 require a ticket if unaccompanied by an adult.

 Mälartåg trains